AckerlyXu/heima/articles/iot-suite/iot-suite-what-are-preconfigured-solutions.md

 In addition to deploying and running the solutions in Azure, you can download the complete source code and then customize and extend the solution to meet your specific IoT requirements.

+> [!NOTE]
-> [AZURE.NOTE] To deploy one of the preconfigured solutions, visit [Azure IoT Suite][lnk-azureiotsuite].
+> To deploy one of the preconfigured solutions, visit [Azure IoT Suite][lnk-azureiotsuite].
 The article [Get started with the IoT preconfigured solutions][lnk-getstarted-preconfigured] provides more information about how to deploy and run one of the solutions.

 The following table shows how the solutions map to specific IoT features: